opsone-ch/documentation/hosting-doc/docs/services/websites/index.md

 #### Reverse Proxy

-If you want to be sure, that no requests are delivered from the old server / website until all cusotmers DNS are refreshed, add an reverse proxy and load the new site over this proxy.
+If you want to be sure, that no requests are delivered from the old server / website until all cusotmers DNS caches are refreshed, add an reverse proxy and load the new site over this proxy.

 This setup results in a new website which is immediately live and the end user always see the new site.
 Independently of that his DNS is up2date.